ratschlab/graph_annotation/README.md

 # Hash-based colored de Bruijn graph with wavelet trie and Bloom filter color compression

+### Reference
+This code implements the **wavelet trie** and **corrected Bloom filter** compressors proposed in our paper
+> [_Dynamic compression schemes for graph coloring, Bioinformatics, 2018_](https://doi.org/10.1093/bioinformatics/bty632) by Harun Mustafa, Ingo Schilken, Mikhail Karasikov, Carsten Eickhoff, Gunnar Rätsch, and André Kahles.

+Other methods for representing graph annotations implemented with a more generic API, including **Multi-BRWT**, **Rainbowfish**, as well as Row- and Column-major sparse representations, may be found [here](https://github.com/ratschlab/genome_graph_annotation).

+### Install

 **Prerequisites**
 - cmake 3.6.1
 - C++14